zufre/sinatra-basic-forms-lab-cb-000/README.md

 5. Now we need to make sure the form is being submitted properly.
 You'll need to have a third controller action that takes the input from the user and renders a third view (`views/display_puppy.erb`) which displays the info for the puppy that was just created.

-6. Add a link to the homepage to link to the new puppy form.
+6. Add a link on the homepage to the new puppy form.